TheLarapush/LaraPush-Docs-Source/docs/features/Youtube-push.md

 ---
 sidebar_position: 2
+sidebar_label: Youtube Push
 ---
-# LaraPush - YouTube Push Notification Integration Guide
+# LaraPush YouTube Push Notification Integration Guide

 LaraPush allows content creators and brands to collect push notification subscribers directly from their YouTube audience.
 This enables automatic notifications for new videos—sent directly to subscribers' devices even when they're not on YouTube.